cloudmesh/classes/docs/source/i524/2017/technologies.rst

      management project :cite:`www-cloudera` .
 It’s a resource management technology which make a pace between, the way applications use Hadoop system resources & node manager agents.
-Yarn, “split up the functionalities of resource management and job scheduling/monitoring”.
+Yarn, "split up the functionalities of resource management and job scheduling/monitoring".
 The NodeManager watch the resource (cpu, memory, disk,network) usage the container and report the same to ResourceManager.
 Resource manager will take a decision on allocation of resources to the